Saurabhrajmane-23/Google-Trends-API/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on the GitHub repository.
+If you encounter any issues or have questions, contant me via my email.

+Email - iamsaurabhrajmane@gmail.com